edwardoughton/cdcam/docs/getting-started.rst

 - clutter_lookup
 - simulation_parameters

-A list of dictionaries containing local authority districts is required, as so:
+A local authority district information (upper level statistical units) needs to contain name and id fields as a list of dictionaries:

+    [
+        {
+            'name': 'Cambridge',
-    [{'name': 'Cambridge', 'id': 'E07000008'}]
+            'id': 'E07000008'

-And a list of dictionaries containing lower spatial units, such as postcode sectors:
+        }
+    ]

+Equally, the postcode sectors (lower level statistical units) must contain the upper level lad id (lad_id), the area in kilometers square (area_km2), postcode sectors id (id), average user data consumption (user_throughput), and population for the timestep being modelled, as follows:

+    [
+        {
+            'lad_id': 'E07000008',
+            'area_km2': 0.9965977842344768,
-    [{'lad_id': 'E07000008', 'area_km2': 0.9965977842344768, 'id': 'CB12',
+            'id': 'CB12',
-    'user_throughput': 4.78, 'population': 5287}]
+            'user_throughput': 4.78,

-The initial system needs to be loaded as:
+            'population': 5287
+        }
+    ]

+Existing cell site data is required, which is referred to here as the initial system.
+Each cell site needs to contain the current cellular generation present (technology) such as 4G, the type of cell site (type), the date the site was built (build_date), the site id (site_ngr), the frequencies deployed (frequency) and the postcode sector id which the site is within (pcd_sector):

     {
         {